GenerGener/ONT_homopolymer_screen/README.md

 # ONT_homopolymer_screen
-This repo is designed to help identify regions in nucleic acid sequenes which may contribute toward sequencing artifacts.
+This repo is designed to help identify regions in nucleic acid sequences which may contribute toward sequencing artifacts.

 # ONT Problematic Regions Detection Tutorial